Oscar De La Hoya: Personal life

 De La Hoya began dating actress and Miss USA 1995 titleholder Shanna Moakler in October 1997.
 Moakler and De La Hoya announced their engagement in October 1998.
 She gave birth to their daughter the following year.
 Moakler has said "it wasn't a planned pregnancy, but it was understood if it happened it was beautiful and if it didn't that was fine too."
 In September 2000, the relationship abruptly ended when Moakler, who was at home watching the Latin Grammy Awards on television, saw De La Hoya escorting another woman to the show.
 In December 2000, Moakler filed a $62.5 million palimony suit against her ex-fiancé, claiming he was an alcoholic, abusive to her and to their daughter, and that he used them "as props to promote his public image."
 The case was settled out of court in 2001 for an undisclosed amount.
 After the time of De La Hoya's split from Moakler, he had little contact with his daughter, although he continued to provide financial support.

 On October 5, 2001, De La Hoya married Millie Corretjer.
 They have three children together.
 He also has two sons from previous relationships.
 De La Hoya and Corretjer separated in 2016.
+De La Hoya filed for divorce in 2023, and the divorce was finalized in 2025.

 On December 12, 2002, the Consulate General of Mexico in Los Angeles granted De La Hoya Mexican citizenship.
 De La Hoya stated: "I've always felt that my blood is Mexican."

 On September 3, 2021, De La Hoya disclosed that he was raped by a woman when he was 13.
 He did not disclose the name of the woman but stated that she was over 35 years of age.